Cura : Care Beyond Boundaries Logo

 • Temporary tooth fracture or loosening

-• Overload that can compromise healing if bite forces are not controlled
+• Overload that may compromise healing if bite forces are not controlled

 • Need for adjustments or a switch to a non-loaded healing plan